-This table reports data on selected diagnoses and services rendered.
-It is designed to provide information on diagnoses and services of greatest interest to BPHC using data maintained for billing purposes.
-As a subset of diagnoses and services, Table 6 is not expected to reflect the full range of diagnoses and services rendered by a grantee.
-The selected conditions seen and services provided represent those that are prevalent among BPHC patients or a sub-group of patients or are generally regarded as sentinel indicators of access to primary care.
-Diagnoses reported on this table are those made by a medical, dental or behavioral health provider, only.
-Thus, if a case manager sees a diabetic patient, the encounter is not to be reported on Table 6A.
+This table reports data on selected primary diagnoses and services rendered.
+It is designed to provide information on primary diagnoses and services using data maintained for billing purposes.
+As a subset of diagnoses and services, Table 6A is not expected to reflect the full range of diagnoses and services rendered by a grantee.
+The selected conditions and services provided represent those that are prevalent among BPHC patients or a sub-group of patients or are generally regarded as sentinel indicators of access to primary care.
+Diagnoses reported on this table are those made by a medical, dental, mental health or substance abuse provider, only, and are only the primary diagnosis provided at any given visit.
+Thus, if a case manager sees a diabetic patient, the visit is not to be reported on Table 6A; if a physician shows the primary diagnosis as hypertension and the secondary diagnosis as diabetes, the diabetes diagnosis is not reported on Table 6A.